 Carole Mendelson received a B.S. in Biology from the City College of New York and a Ph.D. in Zoology from Rutgers University, New Brunswick, N.J.
 She spent five years as a postdoctoral and then Staff Fellow at the National Institutes of Health in Bethesda, Maryland.
 She joined the faculty of UT Southwestern in 1978.
 Research in the Mendelson laboratory is focused on reproductive and perinatal biology and includes: (1) genetic and epigenetic mechanisms in the developmental, hormonal and tissue-specific regulation of the gene encoding SP-A, the major protein of pulmonary surfactant; (2) transcriptional regulation of aromatase (CYP19) gene expression in estrogen-producing tissues and in pathologic states, including endometriosis, cancer and preeclampsia; (3) regulatory mechanisms involved in maintenance of uterine quiescence during pregnancy and activation of contractile genes leading to term and pre-term labor.
 Dr. Mendelson’s research is funded by the National Institutes of Health and March of Dimes Foundation.
 She held an NIH MERIT Award from 1998 – 2008.

 Dr. Mendelson served as a member of the Board of Scientific Counselors for the National Heart, Lung and Blood Institute, NIH, and currently chairs the Reproductive Scientist Development Program Selection Committee and is a member of the Basil O’Connor Starter Scholar Research Award Advisory Committee.
 She is active within The Endocrine Society (TES), in which she has chaired a number of committees and served as a member of Council and as Vice President for Basic Scientists from 2008 – 2011.
 She also has been active in several committees that support the career advancement of women in science and medicine.
 She was president of Women in Endocrinology of TES.
-Within UT Southwestern, she co-chairs the Women in Science and Medicine Advisory Committee and chairs the Committee on the Advancement of Women.
+Within UT Southwestern, she co-chairs the Women in Science and Medicine Advisory Committee.

 - Graduate School